patloew/RxLocation/README.md

 # Setup

-The lib is available on jCenter.
+The latest version 1.0.5 of this library is available on Maven Central.
 Add the following to your `build.gradle`:

 ```groovy
 dependencies {